dannybouwers/trala/README.md

 ## 🙏 Acknowledgements

-This project was developed in close collaboration with Google's Gemini.
+This project was initially developed in close collaboration with Google's Gemini.
 I provided the architectural direction, feature requirements, and debugging, while Gemini handled the bulk of the code generation.
 This transparent, AI-assisted approach allowed for rapid development and iteration.

 Special thanks to: